Biography

 The Writer

-In my spare time, I enjoy reading, gaming, and writing.
+I was born in Taipei, Taiwan, but moved to Canada when I was eight.
+I am a Canadian citizen.
+I enjoy reading, gaming, and writing.
 It was inevitable that my love of language would intersect with the joys of writing fiction and poetry, specifically in the genres of science fiction, fantasy, and mystery.
-I recently won Second Place in the Writers of the Future Contest in First Quarter, 2006, a prestigious international writing competition.
-I have recently finished my first novel.
+I am a member of SFWA, SF Canada, Crime Writers of Canada and the Codex Writers' Group, as well as a neo-pro speculative fiction critique group in Toronto.